HomeMadeGaming/burgers-and-hotdogs/README.md

 starting characters have their own storyline and backstory unconventional weapons like throwing axes separate detailed view of weapon/armor stats in each combat type

+{save view settings as Tabs, 4, No wrap}